fau-masters-collected-works-cgarbin/model-card-template/README.md

 ## What is a model card?

-[Model cards for model reporting](https://arxiv.org/abs/1810.03993) were created to increase transparency of models.
+[Model cards for model reporting](https://arxiv.org/abs/1810.03993) was created to increase transparency of models.

 > [Model cards are] short documents accompanying trained machine learning models that provide